olearykieran/x-chat/docs/INSTALL.md

-# Installation Guide for X-Chat
+# Installation Guide for X-Polish

-This guide will walk you through installing the X-Chat Chrome extension and setting up your OpenAI API key.
+This guide will walk you through installing the X-Polish Chrome extension and setting up your OpenAI API key.

 ## Loading the Extension